idatatalks/nobelvisualization/README.md

 https://idatatalks.github.io/nobel-dev/

 ### Supported Platform
-Thanks to the invention of responsive design, the project support both desktop and mobile.
+The project follows responsive design and support both desktop and mobile.

 ### Build
 - download code to your local folder